How to Make a Difference

 Empower Others Through Education & Awareness

-- Families Fighting Flu (FFF) members are eager to share their stories and promote flu prevention in your community.
+- Families Fighting Flu (FFF) advocates are eager to share their stories and promote flu prevention in your community.
 To arrange a speaker at your event, contact Laura Scott, FFF Executive Director, at email@example.com or 703-533-7313.